How We Can Help with Hair-Pulling Disorder: Boston

 Medications and their effects

-Medications are commonly prescribed as part of the treatment plan for trichotillomania, particularly in more severe cases.
+Medications and dietary supplements are commonly prescribed as part of the treatment plan for trichotillomania, particularly in more severe cases.
 Some of the commonly used medications include selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine or fluvoxamine, which can help reduce the frequency and intensity of hair-pulling episodes.
 It is important to note that medications may have possible side effects, and each individual's response to medication can vary.
 Regular check-ins with a healthcare professional are necessary to monitor the effects of the medication, adjust the dosage if needed, and manage any potential side effects effectively.
 Medications, when used in conjunction with therapy, support, and lifestyle changes, can aid in the successful treatment of trichotillomania.

 Therapeutic approaches to treatment